 Explore this route of towering peaks, broad valleys, and big lakes.
 You may spot wildlife, like the bighorn sheep, among the rocks.
 Gold, red, blue, and white wildflowers adorn the mountainsides in spring and summer.

 - From I-70 near Copper Mountain, Highway 91 leads south to Leadville.
 It crosses the Continental Divide at Fremont Pass, 11,319′ high.

 - From I-70 at Minturn, US 24 passes historic Camp Hale and crosses 10,424′ Tennessee Pass.
 Both routes lead to genuine and historic Leadville.

 - Approximately 15 minutes south of Leadville, Highway 24 connects with Highway 82.
 From there, the highway leads west to Twin Lakes and over Independence Pass to Aspen.

 Independence Pass, with a high point of 12,095 feet, connects Twin Lakes and Aspen along Highway 82.
-It is open from Memorial Day to early fall, depending on snowfall.
+It is open from Memorial Day weekend to early fall, depending on snowfall.
 The road is closed for winter from late October until late May.
 See above for winter detour information.
 The closure’s exact timing depends on snowfall.
 Check COTrip.org for conditions and route information.

 The highway features spectacular views and hairpin turns.
 Independence Pass is ringed with 13,000-foot peaks, including Mt.
 Champion, Geissler Mountain, Twining Peak, Grizzly Peak and Casco Peak.